Hurricane Camille: Meteorological history

 As it continued toward the Gulf Coast of the United States, Camille maintained a small eye, which began to undergo an eyewall replacement cycle.
-Observations from the Hurricane Hunters indicated that Camille weakened slightly, dropping to Category 4 status late on August 17.
-The flight observed a central pressure of 919 mb, before the plane was forced to end its mission early due to a damaged engine.
+Observations from the Hurricane Hunters indicated that Camille weakened, dropping to Category 4 status late on August 17.
+Dropsonde data from the flight indicated a central pressure of 919 mb, before the plane was forced to end its mission early due to a damaged engine.
 Camille subsequently re-intensified as it neared the coast.
-From 02:30-03:30 UTC on August 18, the hurricane moved across marshlands in St. Bernard Parish, Louisiana, while the center of Camille remained just offshore the state.
-At 04:30 UTC that day, (Note: 11:30 p.m.
-Central daylight time on August 17) Camille made landfall at Waveland, Mississippi with peak winds of 175 mph.
+From 02:30-03:30 on August 18, the hurricane moved across marshlands in St. Bernard Parish, Louisiana, while the center of Camille remained just offshore of the state.
+At 04:30 that day, (Note: 11:30 p.m.
+Central daylight time on August 17) Camille made landfall at Waveland, Mississippi, with peak winds of 175 mph (280 km/h).
+The NHC originally assessed that Camille was even stronger at landfall, with estimated sustained winds of 190 mph (305 km/h), before a reanalysis in 2014 was completed.
 As Camille moved ashore, an observer in Bay St. Louis measured a minimum pressure of 904 mb on the edge of the eye.
-Based on this data, a reanalysis in 2014 by the Hurricane Research Division concluded that Camille made landfall with a minimum central pressure of 900 mb.
+The reanalysis concluded that Camille made landfall with a minimum central pressure of 900 mb.

 Within 14 hours of moving ashore, Camille weakened to tropical storm status, as the track shifted to the north.
 It curved around the western periphery of the ridge near Bermuda.
-At 10:00 UTC on August 18, the NHC discontinued advisories while the center of Camille was located near Jackson, Mississippi.
+At 10:00 on August 18, the NHC discontinued advisories while the center of Camille was located near Jackson, Mississippi.
 After moving across Mississippi, the storm weakened into a tropical depression over Tennessee on August 19, by which time Camille began a turn to the northeast.
 By this time, the track was influenced by a stationary cold front that extended from Nebraska to North Dakota.
 On August 20, the circulation accelerated eastward, moving through parts of Kentucky, West Virginia, and later Virginia.
 After moving through the Blue Ridge Mountains, Camille began to re-intensify despite still being over land as it encountered an area of higher moisture content.
 Late on August 20, it emerged into the Atlantic Ocean near Norfolk, and by 18:00 that day Camille regained tropical storm intensity.
-On August 21, Camille reached a secondary peak intensity of 70 mph, as it accelerated to the northeast.
-Affected by cooler, drier air, Camille weakened over the north Atlantic Ocean, before transitioning into an extratropical cyclone on August 22.
+By this time, the storm began influencing the track of Hurricane Debbie over the central Atlantic, causing the latter storm to pass east of any land areas.
+On August 21, Camille reached a secondary peak intensity of 70 mph (110 km/h), as it accelerated to the northeast.
+On August 22, Camille was affected by cooler, drier air, and it weakened over the north Atlantic Ocean before transitioning into an extratropical cyclone.
 Later that day, the circulation became absorbed by a cold front while located south of Newfoundland.